chakravala/Grassmann.jl/README.md

 ## Interoperability for `TensorAlgebra{V}`

 The `AbstractTensors` package is intended for universal interoperability of the abstract `TensorAlgebra` type system.
-All `TensorAlgebra{V}` subtypes have type parameter `V`, used to store a `VectorBundle` value obtained from *DirectSum.jl*.
+All `TensorAlgebra{V}` subtypes have type parameter `V`, used to store a `TensorBundle` value obtained from *DirectSum.jl*.
 By itself, this package does not impose any specifications or structure on the `TensorAlgebra{V}` subtypes and elements, aside from requiring `V` to be a `Manifold`.
-This means that different packages can create tensor types having a common underlying `VectorBundle` structure.
+This means that different packages can create tensor types having a common underlying `TensorBundle` structure.

-The key to making the whole interoperability work is that each `TensorAlgebra` subtype shares a `VectorBundle` parameter (with all `isbitstype` parameters), which contains all the info needed at compile time to make decisions about conversions.
+The key to making the whole interoperability work is that each `TensorAlgebra` subtype shares a `TensorBundle` parameter (with all `isbitstype` parameters), which contains all the info needed at compile time to make decisions about conversions.
 So other packages need only use the vector space information to decide on how to convert based on the implementation of a type.
 If external methods are needed, they can be loaded by `Requires` when making a separate package with `TensorAlgebra` interoperability.

-Since `VectorBundle` choices are fundamental to `TensorAlgebra` operations, the universal interoperability between `TensorAlgebra{V}` elements with different associated `VectorBundle` choices is naturally realized by applying the `union` morphism to operations.
+Since `TensorBundle` choices are fundamental to `TensorAlgebra` operations, the universal interoperability between `TensorAlgebra{V}` elements with different associated `TensorBundle` choices is naturally realized by applying the `union` morphism to operations.
 Some of the method names like `+,-,⊗,×,⋅,*` for `TensorAlgebra` elements are shared across different packages, with interoperability.

 Additionally, a universal unit volume element can be specified in terms of `LinearAlgebra.UniformScaling`, which is independent of `V` and has its interpretation only instantiated by the context of the `TensorAlgebra{V}` element being operated on.
-The universal interoperability of `LinearAlgebra.UniformScaling` as a pseudoscalar element which takes on the `VectorBundle` form of any other `TensorAlgebra` element is handled globally.
+The universal interoperability of `LinearAlgebra.UniformScaling` as a pseudoscalar element which takes on the `TensorBundle` form of any other `TensorAlgebra` element is handled globally.
 This enables the usage of `I` from `LinearAlgebra` as a universal pseudoscalar element.

 More information about `AbstractTensors` is available  at [https://github.com/chakravala/AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl)